brimdata/brimcap/docs/Custom-Brimcap-Config.md

 If you're running custom Brimcap configurations, we'd like to hear from you!
-Whether you've perfected a custom combination of analyzers that you think other Brim users will find useful, or (especially) if you hit challenges and need help, please join our [public Slack](https://www.brimdata.io/join-slack/) and tell us about it, or [open an issue](https://github.com/brimdata/brimcap/wiki/Troubleshooting#opening-an-issue).
+Whether you've perfected a custom combination of analyzers that you think other Zui users will find useful, or (especially) if you hit challenges and need help, please join our [public Slack](https://www.brimdata.io/join-slack/) and tell us about it, or [open an issue](https://github.com/brimdata/brimcap/wiki/Troubleshooting#opening-an-issue).
 Thanks!